s225533685/Assessment-4_SLE777_Finalised_Ameeta/README.md

 Output: P-value at 5% significance is achieved.

-BIOLOGICAL SEQUENCE DIVERSITY ANALYSIS
+# BIOLOGICAL SEQUENCE DIVERSITY ANALYSIS

+#Purpose:

-Purpose: The purpose of the script is to download CDS sequences for organism of interest or target organism, analyze genome features, amino acid composition, codon usage, and k-mer distribution.
+The purpose of the script is to download CDS sequences for organism of interest or target organism, analyze genome features, amino acid composition, codon usage, and k-mer distribution.

+# Input

-Input:FASTA files are used as input.
+FASTA files are used as input.

-Steps / Outputs:
+# Steps / Outputs:

 1. Download and read CDS sequences: